AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 ## Index
 All data in a data view is associated with an index value, i.e. a timestamp.
-If there are multiple sections in the data view, the index and sectioner values together form a unique identifier for each data record.
+If there are multiple groups in the data view, the index and grouping field values together form a unique identifier for each data record.

 ### Index type
 The supported index type is `DateTime`, as noted in the documentation on creating [Data Views](xref:DataView).